 The nominees for election to the Board of Directors as Class III Directors, who are also current members of the Board, are as follows:

-Name Age Director Since Position(s) with Kiniksa Felix J. Baker, Ph.D.
+Name Age Served as a Director Since Position(s) with Kiniksa Felix J. Baker, Ph.D.
 55 2015 Lead Independent Director Tracey L. McCain 56 2018 Director Kimberly J. Popovits 65 2018 Director